giorgiop94/digital-garden/_notes/Beliefs are immensely powerful.md

+- To assume we don't hold assumptions and concepts is not only wrong but dangerous
+	- Unconscious assumptions that we don't even know we hold are the most powerful

 > “Our beliefs control our minds, our minds control our bodies, and thus belief controls our lives...” - [[Bruce Lipton]]